nmrenyi/nmrenyi/README.md

 ### Hi, I'm Yi REN (任一) 👋

 I'm a nature-loving guy and a PhD candidate in THUIR.
 I grew up watching the soft white clouds wandering around the blue sky in Hohhot, Inner Mongolia, China.
-I love beautiful things, like a meteor across the night sky, warm streetlight around the corner, the eyes of beloved person, etc.
+I love beautiful things, like a meteor across the night sky🌠, warm streetlight around the corner🍁, the eyes of beloved girl❤️, etc.

 My research interest includes recommendation system, information retrieval, deep learning, machine learning and **ALL THAT CAN BENEFIT HUMAN RACE, especially our next generation, our children.**